garfix/nligems/doc/internals.md

 IF a AND b AND c THEN d

 The programming language Prolog is typically used for NLI's that rely on inference, since Prolog has a built in inference engine.
 Some databases also allow storing and processing rules.
 A reduced form of Prolog, along with a custom inference engine is sometimes implemented in the NLI itself.

-### Plan execution

-If an NLI has goals, or even only the goal of responding to the user's question, the system may check its stock plans in order to reach the goal.
-These plans may in turn create new goals which need solving.

 ### Learning by being told